 At SkinViva, all cosmetic injections are carried out by medical professionals – fully qualified doctors and dentists.
 Our clinicians have all taken additional training in cosmetic injections including anti-ageing injections and fillers.
 They have all built up a high level of experience and carry out regular clinics in our Manchester centre as well as selected regional locations.

 SkinViva was established in 2008 and has an excellent reputation for offering high quality skin treatments in the North West.

-SkinViva’s team of Aesthetic Practitioners offer a range of non-surgical treatments with advanced use of BOTOX® and fillers.
+SkinViva’s team of Aesthetic Practitioners offer a range of non-surgical treatments with advanced use of anti-ageing injections and fillers.
 The team is led by fully qualified doctor and Clinical Director, Dr Tim Pearce MB ChB BSc (Hons) MRCGP and operates to very high standards.

 A consultation is always required prior to any cosmetic treatment and this is arranged with an experienced aesthetic clinician.
 The same individual would carry out treatment and this can normally be done at the same appointment if required.

 For further information or to arrange a confidential consultation with an Aesthetic Clinician, please call 0161 865 1141, email firstname.lastname@example.org.

 Find out more About Skinviva.